 Even the best-behaved children can be difficult and challenging at times.
-But if your child or teenager has a frequent and persistent pattern of anger, irritability, arguing, defiance or vindictiveness toward you and other authority figures, he or she may have oppositional defiant disorder (ODD).
+But oppositional defiant disorder (ODD) includes a frequent and ongoing pattern of anger, irritability, arguing and defiance toward parents and other authority figures.
+ODD also includes being spiteful and seeking revenge, a behavior called vindictiveness.

-Angry and irritable mood:
+Angry and irritable mood

-- Often and easily loses temper
+- Often and easily loses temper.

-- Is frequently touchy and easily annoyed by others
+- Is frequently touchy and easily annoyed by others.

-- Is often angry and resentful
+- Is often angry and resentful.

-Argumentative and defiant behavior:
+Argumentative and defiant behavior

-- Often argues with adults or people in authority
+- Often argues with adults or people in authority.

-- Often actively defies or refuses to comply with adults' requests or rules
+- Often actively defies or refuses to follow adults' requests or rules.

-- Often deliberately annoys or upsets people
+- Often annoys or upsets people on purpose.

-- Often blames others for his or her mistakes or misbehavior
+- Often blames others for their own mistakes or misbehavior.

 - Mild.
 Symptoms occur only in one setting, such as only at home, school, work or with peers.